miguelpaz/normalista/README.md

 Plus its free and open source👌🏽.

-FYI: This project is called normalista in honour ot the **best teachers** I ever had in Chile who were [Normalista](https://en.wikipedia.org/wiki/Normal_school) teachers.
+FYI: This project is called normalista as an homage to the **best teachers** I ever had in Chile who were [Normalista](https://en.wikipedia.org/wiki/Normal_school) teachers.
 They set the bar high, like the teachers [from the photo](http://www.memoriasdelsigloxx.cl/601/w3-article-54181.html).

 ### Why Jekyll